Last updated at 6:02, 22 Feb 2015 Uploaded at 13:43, 12 Aug 2013

 These presets are adjusted for use with CoT (default lvl Nights and Dark Dungeons Warm Interiors) and Climates Of Tamriel - Weather Patch by prod80

-Display Setting: Middle to start with, not reduced all the way down.
-I'm only one click down from middle position.
+Display Setting: Middle to start with, not reduced all the way down like you normally see the other preset authors state.

 Check the images, progression of images from older to newest

 Depending on the authors settings, new world spaces and interiors may be too bright or dark for my settings.
 Recommendation is to either use the display slider in these locations or use the CK and adjust the lighting for them.
 Let me know if you are unfamiliar with how to use the CK to adjust them.

 Comments would be really appreciated, good or bad.

 I'd Also like to see your screenshots just to see how this is working for users.

 Also please feel free to ask me for assistance in making alterations if you are unfamiliar with editing the configurations.

 266 is Here: http://enbdev.com/mod_tesskyrim_v0266.htm

 Download is currently at the bottom of the page.

 Extract and use the Wrapper version, follow the installation directions below.